oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/api-authorization.md

 description: Read how to implement OAuth2/OIDC in a aspnetcore C# application.
 tags: ["OAuth2", "API", "aspnetcore", "OIDC", "Authorization"]
 ---
-# API Authorization with OAuth2/OpenId Connect
+# Implementing API Authorization with OAuth2 and OpenId Connect (OIDC)

-OAuth2 is an authorization protocol.
-It is meant to be used to grant or deny access to resources.
-OpenId Connect extends the OAuth2 protocol.
-OpenId Connect (OIDC) is an identity protocol.
-It emits the identity of either a person or a machine.
+OAuth2 and OpenID Connect (OIDC) protocols are robust and reliable solutions for establishing secure access control and verifying identities.
+While OAuth2 focuses on authorization, granting or denying access to valuable resources, OpenID Connect extends OAuth2 by providing an identity protocol that emits the identity of individuals or machines.

-An important aspect of both OAuth2 and OIDC is that both protocols authenticate a person decentrally.
-This allows the application landscape which uses an OAuth2- or an OIDC-server to scale.
+One notable advantage of both OAuth2 and OIDC is their decentralized authentication approach.
+This decentralized authentication enables seamless scalability within application landscapes utilizing OAuth2 or OIDC servers.

-To get the benefits that go with decentralized authentication, there are certain concepts to keep in mind when you're implementing authorization in an API:
+When implementing authorization in an API, it is advisable to follow these key concepts to leverage the benefits of decentralized authentication:

-1. Use the OIDC-server for authentication purposes
+* Utilize the OIDC-server for efficient and reliable authentication purposes.
-2. Make sure the OIDC-server is application agnostic
+Ensure the OIDC-server remains application agnostic, promoting flexibility and adaptability.
-3. Apply policies
+* Apply well-defined policies to enforce robust authorization rules.
-4. Do not store Personal Identifiable Information in your APIs

-## Implications
+* Safeguard sensitive data by refraining from storing Personally Identifiable Information (PII) within your APIs.
+* By adhering to these principles, you can establish a highly secure and scalable API ecosystem empowered by OAuth2 and OIDC.

+## Leveraging the OpenID Connect Protocol for enhanced Authentication and Authorization

-The OpenId Connect protocol is built in such a way that it solves several common authentication- and authorization problems.
-If you want to profit from this, keep in mind the following things when you implement authorization in your API:
+The OpenID Connect protocol offers effective solutions to address various authentication and authorization challenges.
+To fully benefit from its capabilities, consider the following aspects when implementing authorization in your API:

 ### Identity and Access Management

-Implementing authorization in an API is means to an end.
-When you are implementing OIDC-based authentication, you're delegating the responsibility to authenticate users to another application.

-Delegating this responsibility comes with a risk.
-The more the OIDC-server "knows" about another application, the harder it gets to release the two.
-Also, when more applications are 'born', the OIDC-server will have to store more and more data.
-This does not scale well.

-Therefore, as a common rule of thumb, try to reduce what the OIDC-server knows about other applications to a minimum.
-Stick to common OIDC-claims as much as you can.
+When implementing OIDC-based authentication in your API, you delegate user authentication to another application, simplifying the process.
+However, there are inherent risks in this delegation.
+The more information the OIDC server has about other applications, the more complex releasing them becomes.
+Additionally, as new applications emerge, the OIDC server's data storage requirements increase, leading to scalability issues.

+To optimize scalability, follow a rule of thumb: minimize the OIDC server's knowledge of other applications.
+Focus on common OIDC claims to enhance efficiency and simplify integration.

 _Example: Common scenario's to avoid:_